 3. Local Museums & Zoo Memberships

 Plus when you travel to a different city, many of the museums and zoos participate in a reciprocal program.
-Find a list of reciprocal zoo and museums, respectively.
-Another way to keep your costs down when travelling!
+Find a list of reciprocal zoos and museums, respectively.
+Another way to keep your costs down when traveling!

 As the gift giver, these memberships normally come with a few free one-day admissions.
 So, you get to experience the area museum and zoo for quality time with the gift recipients.